Ferrets

-How Intelligent are Ferrets?
+How Intelligent Are Ferrets?

 How intelligent are Ferrets?
 Ferrets’ intelligence is reflected through their curious yet persistent nature.
 They enjoy solving problems and are surprisingly determined to find solutions to them.